xerolinux/XeroSite/content/posts/nixos-challenge.md

 However, I am willing to go to the next level with something called [**Flakes**](https://wiki.nixos.org/wiki/Flakes).
 Right now though, I am still at the beginning of my **NixOS** adventure/challenge.

+# Update 1

+After about **2 weeks** of poking around and tweaking things, I finally felt chill enough to jump into the world of **Flakes**.
+If I’m honest, the biggest reason was my growing obsession with **Flatpaks**.
+I wanted a straightforward, *declarative* way to install them, and **Flakes** was basically my only escape hatch for making it happen.
+So, I finally crossed that line.

+Not a ton else has changed, you know how it goes with these setups, but I did have my own little victory: I managed to get **Virt-Manager** all set up, with the networking actually working for once (which, if you know, you know how annoying that can be).
+It felt pretty nice pulling all these pieces together.
+There’s something satisfying about seeing everything actually work after a bunch of trial and error !

+Access my **Flakes** on the [**XeroNix Repo**](https://github.com/DarkXero-dev/XeroNix)

 # Conclusion

-After a week of use, the system is fully functional for everyday activities like web browsing, watching movies, writing blog posts, and even gaming.
+After two weeks of use, the system is fully functional for everyday activities like web browsing, watching movies, writing blog posts, and even gaming.
 I managed to set up **Steam** and everything needed to enjoy my favorite games.
 Interestingly, the performance feels slightly better than on **Arch**, which I find both surprising and impressive.

-I plan to take things slow and steady, moving forward at my own comfortable pace.
-Once am fully happy with what I have accomplished, and feel comfortable enough, I will be tackling **Flakes**.
+I'm still taking things slow and steady, moving forward at my own comfortable pace.

 Wish me luck...